 “By hosting the gallery in a vacant available space it will generate traffic to the central businesses district and bring awareness to opportunity for entrepreneurial business development,” said Stephany.
 “The Rabbit has brought synergy to the efforts of Appleton Downtown Inc., The Trout Museum of Art and Lawrence University to highlight downtown as the Fox Cities cultural core for the visual arts.”

 One of Pertl’s strongest motivations in pursuing the gallery project was the potential benefit it has for her classmates.

 “Networking is very important if you’re going to survive as an artist,” said Pertl.
 “Having the opportunity to showcase your work in a professional gallery while you’re still a student is invaluable.
 There is a lot to be gained by connecting Lawrence student artists with the working professional arts community in the Fox Valley.
 The Rabbit Gallery should help open doors for art students after they graduate.”

 According to Pertl, the Rabbit Gallery will benefit local artists as well by charging a lower-than-normal commission for any sold artwork.

 “Our gallery is designed to have the artists receive the majority of the value for their work.”

 Following the grand opening, the gallery, which will be staffed by student and community volunteers, will be open May 20, 5-8 p.m., May 21-22 and May 27-28 noon to 5 p.m. and by appointment.

 After May 28, the gallery will close for the summer, with plans to reopen next fall in a new downtown location.

 Lawrence University, "The Rabbit Gallery: Lawrence University Student Entrepreneurial Initiative Offers New Venue for Local Artists" (2011).
 Press Releases.
-Paper 486.
+486.